yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Well Dan Dan just got his G2 drivers license and he can help with some of the driving.
 * ---
 * Kevin:
 * You are right.
-You are always right.
+It'll be good for us.
 Lets do it!
 * ---
 * Deb:
 * Kids, tomorrow we are going on a Christmas road trip.
 Lets have dinner.